That Good Night: Production

 The tour of the play coincided with Sinden's other son, actor Jeremy Sinden, becoming ill and dying of cancer on the 29 May 1996.
 The proposed West End transfer was cancelled.

 Film

-The film version, which Marc Sinden and Jo Gilbert are co-producing, was shot in Portugal starring Sir John Hurt and Charles Dance and was released in 2017.
+The film version, which Marc Sinden and Jo Gilbert co-produced, was shot in Portugal starring Sir John Hurt (in his final performance) and Charles Dance and was released in 2017 and is dedicated to Donald Sinden and John Hurt.